-1.2.2 transmitting non-GSO ESIMs in the frequency band 27.5-29.1 GHz shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 1 to this Resolution shall apply;; ;
+1.2.2 transmitting non-GSO ESIMs in the frequency band 27.5-29.1 GHz shall not cause unacceptable interference to terrestrial services to which the frequency band is allocated and that operate in accordance with the Radio Regulations, and Annex 1 to this Resolution shall apply;

+1.2.2bis for the implementation of paragraph 1.2.2, the following actions need to be pursued;

+a) the notifying administration of the inter-satellite assignments submitting Appendix 4 information/data elements shall also send a firm objective, measurable, enforceable and actionable commitment that, in case of reported unacceptable interference, it shall immediately cease the interference or reduce it to an acceptable level;

+b) in the commitment, the notifying administration shall state that in case no action is taken with regard to the obligation referred to in a) above, the Bureau shall send a reminder and request that administration to comply with the requirements referred to in commitment;

+c) should the interference continued to persist 30 days after the above-mentioned reminder has been sent, the Bureau shall submit the case to the subsequent meeting of the RRB for review and necessary action, as appropriate;

 1.2.3 transmitting non-GSO ESIMs in the frequency band 29.5-30.0 GHz shall not adversely affect the operations of terrestrial services to which this frequency band is allocated on secondary basis and that operate in accordance with the Radio Regulations, and limits in Annex 1 to this Resolution shall apply with respect to administrations mentioned in No. 5.542;

-Option 1:

-1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

-Option 2:

-1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz as guidance for administrations; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);

-Option 3:

-1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz with respect to administrations mentioned in No. 5.542; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations remains valid (see resolves 6);
+1.2.4 the provisions in this Resolution, including Annex 1, set the conditions for the purpose of protecting terrestrial services from unacceptable interference from non-GSO ESIMs in neighbouring countries in accordance with the provisions included in resolves 1.2.2 and 1.2.3 above in the frequency band 27.5-29.1 GHz and in the frequency band 29.5-30.0 GHz, in particular, with respect to assignments of the administrations mentioned in No. 5.542; however, the requirement not to cause unacceptable interference to, or claim protection from, terrestrial services to which the frequency bands are allocated and operating in accordance with the Radio Regulations shall be respected, irrespective of compliance with Annex 1 (see resolves 6);

 NOTE: START of a section that was not discussed in detail during CPM23-2

-1 (Applies if the relevant methodology is included in Annex 2)
+Scenario 1 (Applies if the relevant methodology is included in Annex 2)

-1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.3 above and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 and publish the results of such examination in the BR IFIC;
+1.2.5 the Bureau shall examine, in accordance with the provisions included in resolves 1.2.2 and 1.2.3 and with the methodology in Annex 2, the characteristics of aeronautical non-GSO ESIMs with respect to the conformity with the power flux-density (pfd) limits on the Earth’s surface specified in Part 2 of Annex 1 to this Resolution and publish the results of such examination in the BR IFIC;

+1.2.5.1 however, the compliance with the technical conditions in Annex 1, does not release the notifying administration of the A-ESIM and M-ESIM with respect to discharging its responsibility that such earth station shall not cause unacceptable interference and any interrelated receiving part shall not claim protection from the terrestrial stations;

-2 (Applies if the relevant methodology is not included in Annex 2 by the end of WRC-23)
+Scenario 2 (Applies if the relevant methodology is not included in Annex 2 by the end of WRC-23)